Native American Employment and Training (17.265)

 Applicant Eligibility

 Federally-recognized Indian Tribal Governments, bands or groups, Alaska Native villages or groups (as defined in the Alaska Native Claims Settlement Act, 43 U.S.C.
-1602(b)), Hawaiian Native communities meeting the eligibility criteria, and Native American Organizations (public bodies or private nonprofit agencies) selected by the Secretary on a competitive basis.
+1602(b)), Native Hawaiian organizations meeting the eligibility criteria, and Native American Organizations (public bodies or private nonprofit agencies) are selected by the Secretary on a competitive basis.
 Tribes, bands, and groups may also form consortia in order to qualify for designation as a grantee.
-An independently eligible grantee shall be a Federally-recognized tribe or other Indian or Native American entity which has: (1) A governing body as defined in 20 CFR 668.200(a); (2) (for new grantees) an identifiable Native American resident population sufficient to generate the funding level(s) outlined at 20 CFR 668.200(a)(3) within its designated service area; and (3) the capability to administer Indian and Native American employment and training programs as outlined at 20 CFR 668.220.
-Detailed requirements for consortium grantee applicants are set forth at 20 CFR 668.200(b).
-Supplemental funding is automatically awarded to entities that serve Native American youth and Native Hawaiian youth living on or near reservations, and the States of Oklahoma, Hawaii, and Alaska.
+Detailed requirements for consortium grantee applicants are set forth in the WIOA Final Rule at 684.200(e).
+Supplemental funding is automatically awarded to Federal Recognized Tribes and Tribal consortiums selected through the competitive process.
+However, there a few exceptions in which non-profit entities receive youth funds.
+Youth funds are also based on a funding formula and is restricted to Native American, Alaska Native and Native Hawaiian youth living on or near reservations, OTSA areas in Oklahoma, Alaskan villages and the state of Hawaii.

 Beneficiary Eligibility